HHSAPCompSci2020/capstone-project-bot-farm/Bot Farm Capstone/doc/README - Bot Farm.txt

 Credits:
 * List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.
    * Harry - README work, MovingImage, DrawingSurface, Main, creative process, GlitchBot, GlitchBotProjectile, all graphics, map reading, sound, most Javadoc documentation
-   * Michael - UML work, created Javadocs and Jar, Bot class, BlindBot, BlindProjectile, side scrolling. auto generating terrain, graphics quality increase, button glow, pathfinding
+   * Michael - UML work, created Javadocs and Jar, Bot class, BlindBot, BlindProjectile, side scrolling. auto generating terrain, graphics quality increase, button glow, pathfinding, missile explosion
-   * Zackery - README work, Player changes, ExploBot, ExploBotBaby, ExploBotBabyProjectile, menu features, audio loop and file research, game balance
+   * Zackery - README work, Player changes, ExploBot, ExploBotBaby, ExploBotBabyProjectile, menu features, audio loop and file research, game balance, graphics quality
 * Give credit to all outside resources used.
 This includes downloaded images or sounds, external java libraries, parent/tutor/student coding help, etc.]
-   * Previous project by Harry assisted in DrawingSurface,  MovingImage, and Player.
+   * A previous project by Harry assisted in DrawingSurface,  MovingImage, and Player.
    * ProcessingSoundLibrary from the Google Drive Demos
    * How to control volume of audio Clip | web development helpdesk (objects.com.au)
    * https://www.geeksforgeeks.org/play-audio-file-using-java/